pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/providers.md

 {{< /chooser >}}

+## Disabling Default Providers

 While default providers are enabled by default, they [can be disabled]({{< relref "/docs/intro/concepts/config#special-configuration-options" >}}) on a per stack basis.
-You might want to do this if passing an explicit providers is required for all created resources.
-For example, to disable the `aws` provider, you can run
+Disabling default providers is a good idea if you want to ensure that your programs must be explicit about which provider they will use.
+For example, to disable the `aws` provider, you can run:

 ```sh
 $ pulumi config set --path 'pulumi:disable-default-providers[0]' aws